technoabsurdist/ml-take-home/notes.md

 notes:

 Noticed that sometimes LLMs were retrying and repeating previous mistakes.
-So, implemented a retry mechanism that tracks solution history across multiple attempts (up to 5), providing the LLM with context about all previous solutions and their specific test failures to avoid repeating mistakes.
+So, implemented a retry mechanism that tracks solution history across multiple attempts (up to 5), providing the LLM with context about all previous solutions and their specific test failures.

 results: